configcat/configcat-publicapi-go-client/docs/IntegrationLinksApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV1JiraConnectPostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiJiraConnectRequest struct via the builder pattern

 Name | Type | Description  | Notes